chloealbright/DevHiveMind/API/API Call.md

 Status: Capture
 Started:
 EditDate:
 Relates:
+Comments: This documentation discusses the decision making process around API call on the frontend versus the backend which depends on various factors, and there isn't a one-size-fits-all answer.
 ---
-The decision to make an API call on the frontend versus the backend depends on various factors, and there isn't a one-size-fits-all answer.
-Here are some considerations to help you decide:

 ### API Call on the Frontend:

 1. **Real-Time Updates:**